darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/drawn.md

 : On lifting the tablet pen or releasing the left mouse button the brush stroke is converted into a number of connected nodes, which define the final shape.
 A configuration option ([preferences > darkroom > smoothing of brush strokes](../../../preferences-settings/darkroom.md)) controls how much smoothing is applied.
 A higher level of smoothing leads to fewer nodes being created – this eases subsequent editing at the expense of lower accuracy.

 : Nodes and segments of a brush stroke can be modified individually.
-See the documentation on path shapes (above) for more details.
+See the documentation on path shapes (below) for more details.
 Change the size or hardness of a node by scrolling and Shift+scrolling over a node, respectively.

 ---